xeraa/java-logging/readme.md

 1. See why we needed the grok failure rule, because of the startup error from sending to Logstash directly.
 1. Filter to down to `container.name : "java_app"` and point out the hinting that stops the multiline statements from being broken up.
+1. Point out that we are breaking up the output into two indices — *docker-\** and *docker-java-\**.
+1. Show the new Logs UI (adapt the pattern to match the right index).